tcoulvert/SPAtop/README.md

 python -m venv
 pip install -r requirements.txt
 ```

+## ASIDE: Running with Kubernetes
+If you don'e need the other tools in the repository, and simply want to launch jobs via kubernetes, the relevant files are located under `kube/`.
+In particular, the most recent models are located at `kube/v11`.
+The `spatop-job-train-v8-full.yml` file is the baseline model, that likely is too small for the complexity of the problem.
+The `spatop-job-train-v11-full1GPU.yml` file is the much larger model that demonstrates a first-attempt at scanning the hyperparameters.
+Both of these models use the `axol1tl` namespace and the relevant files (configs, data, etc) are already located on the PVC.
+To setup further parameter scans, you'll need to change the options file loacted under `/data/spatop/options_files/v11/<file_name>` on the axol1tl PVC, and then change the reference in the `spatop-job-train-v11-full1GPU.yml` file.

 ## 3. Copy and convert the dataset(s)
 Copy the Delphes ROOT TTree datasets from: